exakat/exakat-docs/Reference/Rules/Structures/DoubleObjectAssignation.rst

 Double Object Assignation
 +++++++++++++++++++++++++

-  Make sure that assigning the same object to two variables is the intended purpose.
+  The same object is assigned to two distinct variables.
+Given that objects are actually references to the same data, this is usually not necessary.
+Make sure that this is the intended purpose.

 .. code-block:: php